 - a.
 The institution should present its case.
 It has the burden of demonstrating that a rule or rules have been violated.
 The standard of proof should be clear and convincing evidence.
 The other extremes proof beyond a reasonable doubt or proof by a mere preponderance of evidence should be avoided.
 One is not possible, and the other may not be fair. - b.
-The accused student has a right to hear all the evidence and testimony considered by the Academic Integrity Committee. - c.
+The accused student has a right to hear all the evidence and testimony, without any interjections, considered by the Academic Integrity Committee. - c.
 The accused student has a right to present evidence and testimony or to remain silent, with no inference of guilt being drawn from the silence. - d.
-The student has a right to assistance in the preparation and presentation of evidence and witnesses. - e.
-If a member of the Academic Integrity Committee is involved in the incident, he/ she must recuse him/herself from the hearing process. - f.
-The Associate Dean for Curriculum will not attend the hearing or cast a vote about actions to be taken.
+The student has a right to bring witnesses of the incident to the hearing.
+The student and/or witnesses may be queried by the Academic Integrity Committee. - e.
+Any member of the Academic Integrity Committee involved in the incident will be excluded from the hearing process. - f.
+The Associate Provost for Curriculum will not attend the hearing or cast a vote about actions to be taken.